George Meany: Awards, tributes and legacy

 President John F. Kennedy established the Presidential Medal of Freedom on February 22, 1963, but died before he could award it.
 Two weeks after Kennedy's assassination, President Lyndon Johnson awarded it to Meany and thirty others on December 6, 1963.
-Johnson said the award was for Meany's service to the union movement and for advancing freedom throughout the world.
+Johnson said the award was for Meany's service to unionism and for advancing freedom throughout the world.

 On November 6, 1974, Meany dedicated the George Meany Center for Labor Studies (founded 1969), which was renamed the National Labor College in 1997.
 From 1993 to 2013, the college housed the George Meany Memorial Archives.
-In 2013 the archival and library holdings were transferred to the University of Maryland libraries, making the University the official repository.
+In 2013 the archival and library holdings were transferred to the University of Maryland libraries, making the university the official repository.
 The holdings date from the establishment of the AFL (1881), and offer almost complete records from the founding of the AFL–CIO (1955).
 Among the estimated 40 million documents are AFL–CIO Department records, trade department records, international union records, union programs, union organizations with allied or affiliate relationships with the AFL–CIO, and personal papers of union leaders.
 Extensive photo documentation of labor union activities from the 1940s to the present are in the photographic negative and digital collections.
-Additionally, collections of graphic images, over 10,000 audio tapes, several hundred films and videotapes, and over 2,000 artifacts are available for public research and study.
+Additionally, collections of graphic images, over 10,000 audio tapes, several hundred movies and videotapes, and more than 2,000 artifacts are available for public research and study.

 The George Meany Award was established by the Boy Scouts of America in 1974.

 Books published about Meany include Meany: The Unchallenged Strong Man of American Labor (1972) and George Meany and His Times: A Biography (1981).
 Meany's entry in the biographical encyclopedia American National Biography was published in 2000, authored by historian David Brody.

 Meany was known as a cigar smoker, and pictures of him often appeared in newspapers and magazines smoking a cigar.

 On the 100th anniversary of his birth in 1994, Meany was pictured on a United States commemorative postage stamp.